 D.L.
 Simmons is a native of South Carolina.
 He received his BFA in Studio Art from Maryland Institute College of Art and while there he studied printmaking abroad at Charles Rennie Mackintosh-Glasgow College of Art.
 D.L. then went on to earn an MFA in Printmaking from Louisiana State University.
 As a working artist and Assistant Professor of Art at Middle Georgia State University (MGA), he delivers a wide array of mediums through his art and in his teachings.
 Before joining MGA, D.L. served as an Adjunct Professor of Art at University of South Carolina Upstate, Limestone College, Converse College and Townsend University.
 As an extracurricular activity, D.L. served as an instructor for the Colors Outreach Program offered by the Spartanburg Art Museum.
 Before serving full-time in higher ed, D.L. was a faculty member at the Jemicy School in Maryland working with dyslexic and gifted youth.
-His teaching experience has allowed him to identify the necessity in adapting and adopting teaching techniques equip for each student’s uniqueness and relative to the pace of their learning styles.
+His teaching experience has allowed him to identify the necessity in adapting and adopting teaching techniques equipped for each student’s uniqueness and relative to the pace of their learning styles.

 D.L. has been a visiting artist for The Paper Fox Press at Lawrence University, Appleton, Wisconsin.
 He also presents at a minimum, annually, at the Southern Humanities Conference (SHC) and at the South Atlantic Modern Language Association (SAMLA).